Subscribe to updates

 Community Boards

-An update on the Community Boards will be presented, focusing on the new eight-board model introduced in April 2025.
-This model aims to deliver local priorities with a dedicated budget of £250,000, fostering collaboration and community connection.
-The report highlights that the boards are now focused on collaboration-led solutions rather than solely funding-led projects, leveraging existing community assets.
+An update on the Community Boards was presented, detailing the introduction of a new 8-board model.
+This model aims to deliver local priorities with a dedicated budget of £250,000, focusing on collaboration-led solutions rather than solely funding-led projects.
+The boards are designed to be sustainable and inclusive, amplifying existing community assets and connecting residents with services.
 Key priorities identified across the boards include strengthening communities, youth engagement, health and wellbeing, support for older people, environmental improvements, and the public realm.
-Contributors to this item are Councillor Steve Bowles, Cabinet Member for Communities, Sophie Payne, Service Director for Culture, Sport and Leisure, and Wendy Morgan-Brown, Head of Partnerships & Communities.

 East West Rail